How to Pay Nanny Taxes Yourself

 FICA

-A household employer is responsible to remit 7.65% of their worker’s gross wages in FICA taxes.
+A household employer is responsible for remitting 7.65% of their worker’s gross wages in FICA taxes.
 This breaks down to 6.2% for Social Security and 1.45% for Medicare.

 Simply multiply your nanny’s gross wages by 7.65% to get your FICA tax responsibility.

-For example, if your nanny grosses $800/week then your FICA tax for that pay period will be $61.20.
+For example, if your nanny grosses $800/week, your FICA tax for that pay period will be $61.20.

-As a household employer, you’re also required to withhold your nanny’s share of FICA taxes from their pay.
+As a household employer, you must also withhold your nanny’s share of FICA taxes from their pay.
 They owe the same percentage (7.65%) of their gross wages.

 Federal unemployment